AbdoAlyFCI/BlogWebsite/README.md

 The main reason to start this project is to put harder challenge for me after I finsih my first project , The idea start to be just personal blog and then turned to be a website that anyone can use the and turned to be some thing like small social network maybe with some limits but still not bad (for me at least)

 ### What I learn from that project
- After I saw [where the problem for me ](https://github.com/sped439/StudentDistribution#what-should-do-know "where the problem for me ") I read a lot to make this project better in a lot of ways and that was obvious in my database design ,and hosted my website for first time for me.
+ After I saw [where the problem for me ](https://github.com/sped439/StudentDistribution#what-should-do-know "where the problem for me ") I read a lot to make this project better in a lot of ways, First I decided to make a strong relational database ,second Host the website ,third give the website update form time to time

 [![Logo](https://i.ibb.co/xLWBFss/database.png "database")](https://i.ibb.co/xLWBFss/database.png "Logo")